eecs280staff/tutorials/docs/setup_vscode.md

 PASS!
 ```

-Select the file you would like to debug.
+Select the file you would like to run.
 Navigate to the debugging pane.

 <img src="images/vscode030.png" width="768px" />

-Click "Run and Debug".
+Click "create a launch.json file".

 <img src="images/vscode031.png" width="768px" />